 In 1991, recordings thought to include the voice of President Donald Trump was thought to have posed as a publicist to brag about himself.
-Full story can be seen here: https://www.apnews.com/5f3ad25e150b1c20074abfa9160d30a5
+Follow this link for the full story.

-According to forensic testing using Biometric Voice Identification testing, the voice recordings thought to be Donald Trump are not the voice of Donald Trump.
+According to forensic testing using biometric voice identification testing, the voice recordings thought to be Donald Trump is not.

 A lead story from Washington Post this morning is regarding a recording that was thought to be Donald Trump.
 Trump denied the recording was his voice.
 Primeau Forensics was asked by The Washington Post to perform a forensic voice identification test to determine if the unknown voice in the Washington Post story features the voice of Donald Trump.

-Voice Identification is the process of comparing ‘known’ voice samples in a recording against a recording of an ‘unknown’ voice to determine if the speakers are consistent.
-In this case, the ‘unknown’ sample recording is the publicist recording.
-Audio Forensic Expert makes use of critical listening, frequency and waveform analysis, and employs voice biometric software to ensure that the analysis is accurate.
+Voice identification is the process of comparing known voice samples in a recording against a recording of an unknown voice to determine if the speakers are consistent.
+In this case, the unknown sample recording is the publicist recording.
+Primeau Forensics’ utilizes critical listening, frequency and waveform analysis, and employs voice biometric software to ensure that the analysis is accurate.

-Our senior expert, Ed Primeau has been practicing audio forensics for over 35 years.
-He has specific training in Voice Identification Analysis and has extensive experience testifying in court.
+Our senior expert, Ed Primeau, has been practicing audio forensics for over 36 years.
+He has specific training in voice identification analysis and has extensive experience testifying in court.